-Temporary focal weakness may occur as part of postictal (Todd) paralysis, which usually resolves over several hours, or result from a transient ischemic attack Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more (TIA) or hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central nervous system dysfunction.
+Temporary focal weakness may occur as part of postictal (Todd) paralysis, which usually resolves over several hours, or result from a transient ischemic attack Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more (TIA) or hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
 In patients with diabetes who take insulin or antihyperglycemic... read more ; with treatment, hypoglycemia and the resulting weakness resolve.

 The most common causes of generalized weakness are

 Deconditioning due to inactivity (disuse atrophy) resulting from illness or frailty, especially in older patients

 Generalized muscle wasting due to prolonged immobilization in an intensive care unit (ICU)—a condition called ICU myopathy

 Critical illness polyneuropathy (ICU neuropathy)

 Common myopathies (eg, alcoholic myopathy, hypokalemia, corticosteroid myopathy)

 Use of paralytic drugs in a critical care patient

 Many patients report weakness when their problem is fatigue Fatigue Fatigue occurs most often as part of a symptom complex, but even when it is the sole or main presenting symptom, fatigue is one of the most common symptoms.
 Fatigue is difficulty initiating... read more .
 Fatigue can prevent maximal effort and muscle performance during strength testing.